-Out today is another book, titled “The Voyages of Star Trek: A Mirror on American Society through Time“, by and .
+Out today is another Essays On Star Trek book, titled “The Voyages of Star Trek: A Mirror on American Society through Time“, by A. S. Carlisle and K.M.
+Heath.

 Star Trek emerged alongside mini-skirts, bellbottoms, and VW vans; flourished in the shadow of Madonna, big hair, and greed; and expanded with computers, Beanie Babies, and religious revitalization.
 Star Trek survived the culture shock of 9/11 and experienced a revival in the era of yoga pants, hybrid cars, and Starbucks.
 After more than 5 decades, Star Trek is alive and well, still voyaging through space and time.
 But, why is that?
 How has this science fiction franchise managed to anticipate and adapt to such rapid culture change?